driskull/ds2020/OUTLINE.md

-# Outline - Shift Shift O and hit enter on name

-- Thanks Euen
 - The ArcGIS API For JS provides ready to use widgets, to help you build great apps with less code
-- I'd like to show how you can build an impactful app using only a few of them
+- I'd like to show how you can build an impactful app using just a few of them
-- Heres the reference page for Popup
+- **Heres the reference page for Popup**
   - Popup gives you info about a feature, is automatically setup on a view
-  - Just like all widgets, easy to customize through settings
+  - Just like all widgets, easy to customize by setting props
-  - By default, a zoom-to action is available, but as a developer I can add custom actions next to it
+  - By default, a zoom-to action is there, but as a developer I can add custom actions next to it
-- Lets look at an example app i've created
+- **Lets look at an example app i've created**
   - Here's a webmap of the New York area containing 10 layers
   - each layer shows info about home values in a defined price range
   - I've added a Legend in the top right to display symbology for each layer